apache/nuttx-apps/examples/README.txt

   the local target serial console are received and forwarded to the remote host via USB serial.

+  Usage:
+    - Build the example and load into the target FLASH
+    - Connect on  terminal to the target RS-232 connect and configure for 115200 8N1.
+For example, suppose this Tera Term on a Windows box.
+    - Power up the target board
+    - Connect the USB to a Linux box.
+Use the Linux dmesg command to assure that the connect was successful.
+The USB CDC ACM device should appear as /dev/ttyACM0
+    - On the Linux box, open minicom with tty=/dev/ttyACM0.
+      Configure minicom so that (1) local characters are echoed and (2) so that no CR is required.
+    - Now what you type on the target Tera Term window should echo on the Linux  minicom window and, conversely, what you type on the minicom winow should be echo in the target Tera Term window.

   Configuration options:

   CONFIG_EXAMPLES_UBSTERM_BUILTIN - Build the usbterm example as an NSH